Mag. phil. Thomas Sommerer, MA PhD

 Resonance

-Resonance is a concept developed by Hartmut Rosa that has the potential to contrast digital worlds.
+Resonance is a concept developed by Hartmut Rosa that has the potential to contrast digitally dominated worlds that drive social acceleration.

 PUBLIC